We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 Cons:

 My top pick for the best CBN oil goes to CBDistillery.
-Its sleep synergy tincture is full spectrum, so you’ll be getting all of the other beneficial terpenes and cannabinoids as well.
+Its CBN tincture is full spectrum, so you’ll be getting all of hemp’s beneficial terpenes and cannabinoids.

-The 30 ml tincture contains a 1:3 ratio of CBN to CBD and comes in two strengths, a regular one with 150 mg CBN/450 mg CBN and an extra-strength version with 300 mg CBN/900 mg CBD.
+The tincture contains a 1:3 ratio of CBN to CBD with two strengths: 150 mg CBN/450 mg CBD and 300 mg CBN/900 mg CBD.
 The price is about average, but you can also get free shipping by spending over $75.

-CBDistillery is a vertically integrated Colorado company, which means it does everything in-house, from growing the hemp to making the finished products.
+Colorado’s CBDistillery does everything in-house (vertical integration), from growing the hemp to making the finished products.
 It’s also certified by the U.S. Hemp Authority, highlighting its commitment to hemp industry best practices.

 My experience: I took three full droppers of the regular strength tincture (60 mg CBD/CBN) an hour before bed.
-I felt subtle relaxation and drowsiness within 40 minutes, which helped me sleep.
+I felt subtle relaxation and drowsiness within 40 minutes, which helped me fall and stay asleep.

 Lazarus Naturals Sleep Tincture (Best Value)